MetroGel-Vaginal Side Effects

 9. "Product Information.
 Vandazole (metroNIDAZOLE topical)."
 Upsher-Smith Laboratories Inc, Minneapolis, MN.

-Not all side effects for MetroGel-Vaginal may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of MetroGel-Vaginal may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about MetroGel-Vaginal (metronidazole topical)